OmniLayer/omni-devops/README.md

 # Omniwallet, OmniEngine, and Master Core Devops

+**This repository is years out of date and needs a major overhaul/update before it is useful**

+See Issue #10

 Deployment and management scripts for the new Master Core-based Omniwallet.

 Omniwallet consists of 4 main components/servers.
 The *Vagrantfile* in this repository contains VM configurations for 3 of these components.
 We are currently focused on using [Amazon RDS](http://aws.amazon.com/rds/postgresql/) for the PostgreSQL server component, but PostgreSQL could be run from a Vagrant VM or any PostgreSQL server host.